mateusz-szczyrzyca/price-volatility-trading-bot/README.md

 ## WARNING

-***This is a fully and old personal project without any guarantees - use solely at your own risk!
-Code may be not optimal.
+***This is an old personal project without any guarantees - use solely at your own risk!
+Code may be not optimal and may improve over time.
 Depends on your configuration, bot may lose all of your deposit!
-For me it sometimes it was earning, sometimes it was loosing.***
+For me sometimes it was profitable, sometimes wasn't.***

 Please read `config.toml` and `doc/` before you will try to use this software.